Fragrance

 B. Vulnerable Populations and Regulatory Gaps

-school uniforms and everyday clothing.
-While the male underwear
+hormone-disrupting compounds found in school uniforms and everyday clothing.

-market is ruled by polyester, and testicles are wrapped in plastic, having
+While the male underwear market is ruled by polyester, and testicles are wrapped

-a direct impact in sperm quality and quantity.
+in plastic, having a direct impact in sperm quality and quantity.

 The consequences extend beyond individual health.
 Textile workers in